Compare AlertOps to Pagerduty SLA-based incident management

 Typically, an SLA will include various metrics that define the service levels that an organization must guarantee.
 These metrics may include:

 - Reliability: Also known as uptime percentage, this refers to the time when a service is available.
 An organization is expected to limit outages and downtime to meet service reliability requirements.

 - Responsiveness: Defines the punctuality of services.
 For example, responsiveness may be used to measure how quickly an organization responds to a customer’s service requests and scheduled service dates.

 - Monitoring and Reporting: Describes the measures that an organization will take to monitor service performance, along with the data collected relative to service performance and whether this data is shared with a customer.

 AlertOps helps you take an SLA-first approach to incident management.
 In fact, our incident management system helps you quickly and effortlessly manage your service levels and speed time to resolution.

-Our SLA-based incident management is an important part of effective incident management.
+Our SLA-based incident management is unique among Pagerduty competitors, and is an important part of effective incident management.
 It allows an organization to define workflow timelines backward or forward from an incident’s SLA-mandated deadline.